The Prophet Muhammad (PBUH)

 Ramadan Recharge booklet

-More inspiration on how, where and when to be active during Ramadan.
+Inspiration on how, where and when to be active during Ramadan.

-home activities
+At home activities

-salah stretches
+Salah stretches

-Stretching activities starting from your prayer mat.
+Stretching activities, starting from your prayer mat.

-activity tracker
+Activity tracker

 Ramadan Mubarak.
 Walking and exercising in Ramadan.

-Living a Recharged Ramadan.
+Living a Recharged Ramadan

 “Salaam and Ramadan Mubarak!”